What is Naproxen and what is it used for?

 Can Naproxen help with my periods?

-Naproxen has been shown to reduce painful periods in many research studies.2 In one small study of 20 women with endometriosis, naproxen reduced the pain in 83% of women.3 And we also know from a study that naproxen can reduce blood loss by 22-32% when related to the copper coil.4
+Naproxen has been shown to reduce painful periods in many research studies.2 In one small study of 20 women with endometriosis, naproxen reduced the pain in 83% of women.3 And we also know from a study that naproxen can reduce blood loss by 22-32% for users of the copper coil.4

 How to take Naproxen